Kyenret/codepath-IOS101-capstoneproject/README.md

 - [x] Create a comprehensive wireframe of the app and establish the project structure
 - [x] Formulate the app name, design logo, and craft a tagline

+Week of 17 November 2023

 **Sprint 2: Welcome and Navigation Refinement**

-- [ ] Develop a Welcome Screen, facilitating account creation and sign-in
+- [x] Develop a Welcome Screen, facilitating account creation and sign-in
-- [ ] Set up the Tab Bar Navigation for user interaction
+- [x] Set up the Tab Bar Navigation for user interaction
 - [ ] Design and implement the Medication Screen for management of medication lists
-- [ ] Integrate Reminder Screen functionality
+- [x] Integrate Reminder Screen functionality
-- [ ] Develop the Journal Screen to allow users to document their health journey
+- [x] Develop the Journal Screen to allow users to document their health journey

 **Sprint 3: Account Management and Final Polish**

 - [ ] Implement the Account Screen, providing users with centralized access to review and edit saved information
-- [ ] Fine-tune the overall user interface and experience for a cohesive and visually appealing design
+- [x] Fine-tune the overall user interface and experience for a cohesive and visually appealing design
-- [ ] Conduct comprehensive testing to identify and address any bugs or issues
+- [x] Conduct comprehensive testing to identify and address any bugs or issues
-- [ ] Prepare for Demo Day
+- [x] Prepare for Demo Day

 ### Step 3: Define Weekly Goals

-- [ ] Week 8: Complete Sprint 1
+- [x] Week 8: Complete Sprint 1
-- [ ] Week 9: Complete Sprint 2
+- [x] Week 9: Complete Sprint 2
 - [ ] Week 10: Complete Sprint 3